Explore This Fellowship

 • Clinical time in Boston attending on Mass General Brigham’s Home Hospital (4-6 weeks/year) and attending on MGH’s Internal Medicine resident teaching service (2 weeks).

-• World-class curricula including: the Rural Health Equity, Leadership and Advocacy Exchange (RELAX), the Decolonizing Global Health for Equity curriculum (in partnership with the Boston Children’s Hospital Global Health Program), and a Settler Colonialism Curriculum
+• World-class curricula including: the Rural Health Equity, Leadership and Advocacy Exchange (RELAX), a tailored learning network in partnership with leading US-based Global and Rural Health fellowships, and a Settler Colonialism Curriculum

 • Funding for elective experiences including away rotations and conference attendance